-If the address information corresponds to an expansion memory address, then memory controller 50 initi-10 ates an expansion memory cycle with the expansion memory.
-During an expansion memory cycle, the address which is provided to memory controller 50 is provided via bus interlace unit 54 to I/O bus 18.
+If the address information corresponds to an expansion memory address, then memory controller 50 initiates an expansion memory cycle with the expansion memory.
+During an expansion memory cycle, the address which is provided to memory controller 50 is provided via bus interface unit 54 to I/O bus 18.
 The expansion device which includes the memory to which the address corresponds receives the memory address from I/O bus 18.
-If data is being retrieved from the expansion memory, information which is stored in the expansion memory is provided to processor portion 20 via I/O bus 18, buffer circuit 64, bus interface unit 54 and buffer/ECC circuit 56.
-If data is being written to the expansion memory, information is provided to the expansion memory via bus interface unit 54 and I/O bus 18.
-Also, DMA controller 52 controls interchanging of information between memories 16, 17 and memory which is on an expansion device 19.
+If the data is being retrieved from the expansion memory, the data information which is stored in the expansion memory is provided to processor portion 20 via I/O bus 18, buffer circuit 64, bus interface unit 54 and buffer/ECC circuit 56.
+If the data is being written to the expansion memory, the data information is provided to the expansion memory via bus interface unit 54 and I/O bus 18.
+Also, DMA controller 52 controls interchanging information between memories 16, 17 and memory which is on an expansion device 19.

 DMA controller 52 provides three functions for processor complex 14.
-DMA controller 52 utilizes a small computer subsystem control block (SCAB) architecture to configure DMA channels, thus avoiding the necessity of using programmed I/O to configure DMA channels.
+DMA controller 52 utilizes a small computer subsystem control block (SCB) architecture to configure DMA channels, thus avoiding the necessity of using programmed I/O to configure DMA channels.
 DMA controller 52 also provides a buffering function to optimize transfers between slow expansion devices and fast memory devices.
-DMA controller 52 also provides an eight channel, 32-bit wide data, transfer function.
+DMA controller 52 also provides an eight channel, 32-bit data, address and byte transfer count direct memory access function.
 When providing the DMA function, DMA controller 52 may function in two modes.
 In a first mode, DMA controller 52 functions in a programmed I/O mode in which DMA controller 52 is functionally an I/O slave.
 In a second mode, DMA controller 52 functions as a DMA bus master, in which DMA controller 52 arbitrates for and controls I/O bus 18.
 During this second mode, DMA controller 52 uses a first in, first out (FIFO) register circuit; data from a source is passed through the FIFO register circuit prior to being provided to a destination.
 Accordingly, a serial DMA operation is performed.

 CACP 53 functions as the arbiter for computer system 10.
-CACP 53 receives arbitration control signals from DMA controller 52 as well as expansion devices 19 and controls, by providing arbitration control information, which device may transfer information via I/O bus 18 and for how long a particular device may control (i.e., own) I/O bus 18.
+CACP 53 receives arbitration control signals from DMA controller 52 as well as expansion devices 19 and controls, by provided arbitration control information, which device may transfer information via I/O bus 18 and for how long a particular device may control (i.e., own) I/O bus 18.

-Bus interface unit 54 provides the bi-directional interand the architecture of I/O bus 18.
+Bus interface unit 54 provides the bi-directional interface 5 between the architecture of processor complex 14 and the architecture of I/O bus 18.
 Bus interface unit 54 also provides a buffering function to optimize the interface between the two architectures.
 Bus interface unit 54 also provides a bus sizing function.
-That is, bus interface unit 54 can receive information in 32-bit wide segments and provide the information to I/O bus 18 in smaller segments depending on the requirements of the expansion device 19 with which processor complex 14 is communicating.
+I.e., bus interface unit 54 can 10 receive information in 32-bit wide segments and provide the information to I/O bus 18 in smaller segments depending on the requirements of the expansion device 19 with which processor complex 14 is communicating.

-Buffer/ECC circuit 56 provides a data path between processor portion 20 and memories 16, 17, a data path between memories 16, 17 and DMA controller 52 and bus controller 54.
+Buffer/ECC circuit 56 provides a data path between 15 processor portion 20 and memories 16, 17, a data path between memories 16, 17 and DMA controller 52 and bus controller 54.
 Buffer/ECC circuit 56 also provides a data path between processor portion 20 and DMA controller 52 and bus interface circuit 54.
-Buffer/ECC circuit 56 checks for errors via error correction code; additionally, buffer/ECC circuit 56 is capable of supporting parity memory thus, providing compatibility 5 with system board 12 which include parity memory.
+Buffer/ECC circuit 56 checks 20 for errors via error correction code; additionally, buffer/ECC circuit 56 is capable of operating with and supporting parity memory for downward compatibility with planars 12 which include parity memory.